aryawidjaja/bytegenie-database/README.md

     - Open DBeaver and set up a new SQLite connection.
     - Point it to the `events_company_people.db` file in the database directory.
     - You can now explore the tables and see all the data.

+## Notes
+- The init_db.py script reads CSV files from the events-data directory and populates the database.
+Ensure the CSV files are in the correct format and location.
+- The generate_email_address function constructs email addresses based on patterns provided in the `email_pattern` column of the people table.
+It handles various patterns like `[first].[last]`, `[first_initial][last]`, etc.